aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-media-files/picture-frame/_index.md

 {{% alert title="NOTE" color="warning" %}}

-The [IPictureFillFormat.DeletePictureCroppedAreas](https://reference.aspose.com/slides/net/aspose.slides/ipicturefillformat/deletepicturecroppedareas/) adds the cropped image to the presentation image collection.
-If the image is only used in the processed [PictureFrame](https://reference.aspose.com/slides/net/aspose.slides/pictureframe/), it can help reduce presentation size.
-Otherwise the number of images in the result presentation will increase.
+The [IPictureFillFormat.DeletePictureCroppedAreas](https://reference.aspose.com/slides/net/aspose.slides/ipicturefillformat/deletepicturecroppedareas/) method adds the cropped image to the presentation image collection.
+If the image is only used in the processed [PictureFrame](https://reference.aspose.com/slides/net/aspose.slides/pictureframe/), this setup can reduce the presentation size.
+Otherwise, the number of images in the resulting presentation will increase.

-This method converts WMF/EMF metafiles to raster PNG image while cropping.
+This method converts WMF/EMF metafiles to raster PNG image in the cropping operation.

 {{% /alert %}}